w4jbm/Python-Programs/README.md

 These are various programs written in Python.
 Some are actually useful (at least to me) while others are just examples of tinkers to see how certaint things work or can be implemented.

+## filecopy.py

+Just a simple, four-line program that copies `infile.txt` to `outfile.txt`, but something I end up using as a starting point fairly frequently.
+Usually I end up adding a bit of conditional checking of the input line to pull certain lines from a larger file.
+(Handy when a command line tool like sed isn't around.)

 ## findbjct.py

 Finding Bowdon Junction is a simple program to generate a map and plot two points (Bowdon Junction, GA, where I now live and Owasso, OK, where I grew up).
 Nothing fancy, but maybe the starting point for something more elaborate down the road.